omodara12/oibsip_Task-3/README.md

 ##### Predicted: 0, True: 1
 ##### Predicted: 2, True: 2
 ##### Predicted: 1, True: 2
+##### The model seems to be predicting Positive (1) frequently, even when the actual labels are Neutral (2) or Negative (0).
+This indicates some potential bias towards predicting positive sentiment.
 from sklearn.metrics import classification_report, confusion_matrix
 import seaborn as sns
 import matplotlib.pyplot as plt